Weightlifting Isn’t About Being a Weird Muscled Gym Person

-We all know about the muscle-head, weightlifting stereotype.
-It’s amazing how many folks are firmly entrenched in the belief that to enter a gym & pick up a dumbbell is to embrace this image for themselves.
+We all know the muscle-head stereotype.
+Many believe that to enter a gym and pick up a dumbbell is to embrace that image for themselves:

 Most don’t.
 Neither do we.
-The fact is that most bodybuilders are bodybuilders because they have a mesomorphic body type & they possess the correct genetics.
-Not to mention they have the desire to become bodybuilders.
+Bodybuilders are bodybuilders because they have a mesomorphic body type and the correct genetics.
+Not to mention they have the desire and will to become bodybuilders.

-Very rarely will a man or woman grow more muscle mass than they want.
+Rarely will a person grow more muscle mass than they want.

-- Ectomorphic: long, thin muscle & low fat storage.
+- Ectomorphic: long thin muscle.
 Not predisposed to store fat or build muscle.

 - Mesomorphic: large bones, above average muscle mass.
 Predisposed to build muscle.